alvilgau/CloudyMcCloudface/doc/doc.md

 In the second stage named *release* Travis fetches the `.env` file from the private Git repository and bundles it with the rest of the code to a .zip file.
 This zip-file then will be deployed to a AWS S3 instance.

-In the third and last stage *run* Travis triggers AWS CodeDeploay which then extracts the previously uploaded zip-file and starts the service instances.
+In the third and last stage *run* Travis triggers AWS CodeDeploy which then extracts the previously uploaded zip-file and starts the service instances.

 All three stages are highly automated and don't require any intervention of a developer.
 When any the build or release stage would fail, Travis updates a `batch`(.svg-image) which is imported in the projects' [README.md-file](https://github.com/cloudy-sentiment-analysis/CloudyMcCloudface/blob/master/README.md).
 This way, each developer instantly can recognize any build failure.